 How does lazy loading work?

-When the reader opens the page, only above-the-fold content is loaded.
-Meanwhile, below-the-fold content has the loading = “lazy” attribute added, so it’s delaying loading.
-When the user starts scrolling down, the content slowly starts loading further.
+When a user opens the page, only above-the-fold images are loaded.
+Meanwhile, below-the-fold content has the loading = “lazy” attribute added, so images are blurry or or only load the dominant color until the user starts scrolling down to them.

 How lazy loading benefits Shopify stores